 7. If you have a well-paying job back home, it may be worth it to continue working at said position and just take really long and exotic vacations to your favourite countries.
 The financial loss can be great if you lose your job.
 It is also check your romantic notions about working in a tropical setting because it still is work, even if it is at a different pace.

 8. You are at the mercy of your employer.
 Sure, there may be an agency that sent you the advertisement posting the position you are in.
 Sure, there are embassies and maybe even possible legal recourses but essentially your employer has a lot of power especially if you need to hand over your passport to complete procedures.
+If you get fired, then you will be required to return back to your home country unless you find another job.
 Also, your paperwork may ask you detailed and personal questions that cannot be asked in your home country for concern of discrimination.
 "Shady" hiring and firing practices also take place like hiring of friends and multiple married couples who also have their children attend the same school.

 9. If you have a strong sense of social justice and equity or are a member of a marginalized group, you can feel silenced, powerless, defeated, delusional, or isolated.
 Discrimination and nepotism can be practiced without getting called out.
 Again, this depends on the school but it does happen a lot.
 It will be difficult to pretend that you don't see an injustice happening.
 See 18 below.